EthanNorton/SWEskills/README.md

 # SWEskills

-In order to be a better data scientist and to manage code effectively, I am focusing on developing software engineering (SWE) skills.
+To be a better data scientist and to manage code effectively, I am focusing on developing software engineering (SWE) skills.
 These practices should be apparent throughout my other coding repositories.

+## Goals and Coding Principles

+1. As I work in various teams, the code should be easily interpreted by all team members.
+2. The code is reproducible, clean, well documented, and digested by myself from each line, not a spew of an LLM/anyone else.
+3. Understandable scalability of code, as well as System Design.

 ## Areas of Focus